Yameen05/stock-dashboard/README.md

-# Stock Price Dashboard
+# Internship Project: Stock Price Dashboard

-A modern, responsive stock price dashboard built with React, TypeScript, and Tailwind CSS.
+A modern, responsive stock price dashboard built with React, TypeScript, and Tailwind CSS as part of an internship project demonstrating full-stack development skills.

 ## Features